Architectural Technology

 The Microsoft Surface Pro stands out as a versatile option for architects, combining high-performance hardware with a sleek, lightweight design.
 This 2-in-1 device functions as both a tablet and a laptop, offering flexibility for various architectural workflows.

-The screen is a 3:2 aspect ratio on a 12.3 inch PixelSense touchscreen.
-It has a resolution of 2736×1824 which is one of the sharpest screens you can find on a tablet.
+The screen has a 3:2 aspect ratio on a 13-inch PixelSense touchscreen with a resolution of 2880 × 1920.
+It is one of the sharpest displays available on a Windows tablet today.

 Key Features for Architects